NoFearForBeers/BeerMe/README.md

 -   P.Boyanov

 ###Project desctiption:###
-BeerMe is an singlepage application with Angular2 for beer addicted people and homemade beer comunity.
+BeerMe is a single page application with Angular2 for beer addicted people and homemade beer community.

 BeerMe allows users to: